Origami Paper-based tecHnology fOr the innovativE aNd sustaInable Organ-on-Chip devices

 Sustainability is one of the most important concepts nowadays, being able to drive activities in several sectors, namely environment preservation, society, and economy.
 In Analytical Chemistry, the development of sustainable devices was boosted by the introduction of microfluidic paper-based analytical devices (PADs) whose advantages, however, are not only confined to the concept of sustainability.

-1. Cell Co-cultures: To better simulate different organ tissues.
+1. Cell co-cultures with the aim to better simulate different organ tissues.

-2. (Bio)sensors Integration: For on-site/continuous monitoring of cells' status/response to stimuli.
+2. (Bio)sensors integration with the aim of on-site/continuous monitoring of cells' status/response to stimuli.

 The main new idea is the introduction of a technology that can deliver a versatile set of electrochemical devices with new functionalities.
-This will enable the creation of ready-to-use cell culture models for drug screenings in a custom-made manner.
+It will be possible to create ready-to-use cell culture models for drug screenings in a custom-made manner.

 Consortium Collaboration